Raised floor: Office buildings

+General commercial use

 Raised access flooring is commonplace in office accommodation, retail spaces, computer and control rooms.

-There are two bench-marks for performance testing in the United Kingdom, These being the PSA MOB PF2 PS (spu) 1992 and the more recent, slightly less stringent BS/EN12825.
+There are two benchmarks for performance testing in the United Kingdom, these being the "PSA MOB PF2 PS (spu) 1992" and the more recent, slightly less stringent "BS/EN12825".
 These set out defined static loading criteria for the raised access floor to meet.